container-storage-interface/spec/spec.md

 +-------------------------------------------+

-Figure 1: The Plugin runs on all nodes in the cluster: a centralized Controller Plugin is available on the CO master host and the Node Plugin is available on all of the CO Nodes.
+Figure 1: The Plugin runs on all nodes in the cluster: a centralized Controller-service Plugin is available on the CO master host and the Node-service Plugin is available on all of the CO Nodes.
 ```

 ```